 Engage in Dialogue and Reflection

 Explore the professional and personal aspects of the dimensions through reflection and Socratic dialogue with thoughtful peers, committed to open exchange.
+Opportunities to network with program peers are ample including on-line forums, weekly discussion sessions and career-focused round-tables.

 Envision a Better Future